LilithPandragon/MasterStudies-KubernetesPractice/k8s/base/readme.md

   - CPU and memory are restricted (max.
 500m CPU and 512Mi memory)

 - **ServiceAccount:**
-  - Uses `consumer-sa` and disables automatic token mounting
+  - uses `consumer-sa` and disables automatic token mounting

 - **Environment Variables:**
   - connects to RabbitMQ (`RABBITMQ_HOST`, `RABBITMQ_PORT`, `RABBITMQ_USER`, `RABBITMQ_PASS`)
   - port is loaded from a ConfigMap (`CONSUMER_PORT`)

 - **Port:**
-  - The container exposes port 3000 for the service.
+  - container exposes port 3000 for the service

 ---

 ### networkpolicy.yaml

-Controls network access for the Consumer application.
+Controls network access for consumer application.

 - **PodSelector:**
   - applies to pods with the label `app: consumer`

 - **Ingress (Incoming Traffic):**
-  - allows TCP traffic on port 3000 (from the web server)
+  - allows TCP traffic on port 3000 (from web server)
   - allows communication from RabbitMQ pods (port 5672)

 - **Egress (Outgoing Traffic):**